Amazon Niche Analysis 2025: How to Find Profitable Products With Data and Strategy

 4. Customer Review Analysis: What Buyers Actually Care About

 Reviews are often the deciding factor for conversion.
 Don't just look at star ratings.
 Analyze what customers specifically highlight in their comments.
 If the top competitor consistently receives 4.5 stars, that signals high customer expectations for quality.
-Your products should meet or ideally exceed this level to compete effectively and maximize conversion rate.
+Your products should meet or ideally exceed this level to compete effectively.

 5. Pricing and Margins: How to Stay Profitable and Competitive